 Berlinger and his attorneys will appeal the decision.

 In the wake of Judge Lawrence Kaplan’s decision, 200 prominent documentary filmmakers–including 20 Academy Award winners and names like Alex Gibney, Michael Moore, D.A.
 Pennebaker, Haskell Wexler, Laura Poitras, Louie Psihoyos, Nick Broomfield, Morgan Spurlock, Bill Moyers, Scott Hamilton Kennedy, Robert Greenwald and Ed Zwick–have signed an open letter of support protesting the breadth of the decision by Judge Lewis A. Kaplan.
-The letter, which was sent from the president of International Documentary Association with support or the IDA board reads:
+The text of the letter, which was sent from the president of International Documentary Association with support or the IDA board, after the jump. reads:

 May 13, 2010